sebastian-ahmed/adventure_game/README.md

 # Quick Start
 - Make sure you have the Python interpreter installed on your system.
 See [here](https://www.python.org/downloads/)
 - Make sure to have Git installed on your system (on Linux and Mac these will be included).
-For windows
+For windows see [here](https://git-scm.com/download/win)
 - In a shell (e.g. Git-bash on Windows), clone this repository into a folder `git clone https://github.com/sebastian-ahmed/adventure_game.git`
 - Run the game either directly `game.py` or depending on your system you may need to do `python game.py` or `python3 game.py`
 - The game should start and you can enter your name and choose a level